filamentphp/filamentphp.com/content/articles/modrictin-translatable-fields-ui-macro.md

 ---
-name: Show the users which fields are translatable
+title: Show the users which fields are translatable
 slug: modrictin-translatable-fields-ui-macro
 author_slug: modrictin
 publish_date: 2023-08-17